 - Error Correction: Your notes guide you in pointing out grammar or vocabulary issues after speaking, not during.

-- Tracking Progress: If teaching the same student repeatedly, notes help you avoid repeating topics and remember past discussions.
+- Tracking Progress: If you are teaching the same student repeatedly, notes help you avoid repeating topics and recall past discussions.

 Remember, it's about enhancing their language skills without hindering the natural flow of conversation.
 Your notes are reminders to help shape a more personalized learning journey for your students.